 There are four stages you must complete when applying to the MW Study Programme:

-A supporting letter from a Master of Wine or senior member of the trade must be provided as part of the application process, using this template: MW Application_Reference form_2016-17.docx
+A supporting reference from a Master of Wine or senior member of the trade must be provided as part of the application process.
+The reference form will be made available here in the coming weeks.

 Applications for 2016-17 are now closed.
 Applications for 2017-18 will open on 1 June 2017.